rizumu/deploymachine/docs/install.rst

 ============

 DeployMachine runs locally on OSX or GNU/Linux.
-It builds the current version of Ubuntu Server. @@@ Debian, Fedora and Arch support are next in the queue.
+It builds the current version of Ubuntu Server.

+TODO: Debian, Fedora and Arch support are next in the queue.

 Clone the deploymachine to an easily accesible folder on your local machine.
 Replacing ``username`` with your local username, the